SteenMaxwell/data-analytics-power-bi-report241/README.md

    - This ensures all dates are accounted for in the newly created `Date Table`.
    - DAX formulas were then used to create various columns in the `Date Table`.
    - For Example:
+      - For the Start of the Year Column:
       - ```DAX
         Start of Year = STARTOFYEAR('Date Table'[Date])
         ```
+      - For the Start of the Week Column:
       - ```DAX
         Start of Week = 'Date Table'[Date] - WEEKDAY('Date Table'[Date],2) + 1
         ```